SAP-samples/teched2022-DT264/exercises/ex2/README.md

 4. Make sure to Save your role via **Save**.

 > **NOTE:** For the SAP TechEd 2022 Hands-on Session, the role has already been assigned to you.
-When executing this tutorial outside of TechEd, you need to assign the role to the applicable users in the SAP BTP Cockpit (like in the previous exercise).
+When executing this tutorial outside of SAP TechEd, you need to assign the role to the applicable users in the SAP BTP Cockpit (like in the previous exercise).

 ## Step 3: Create your own Group and assign your App to it